Kurseong, Darjeeling

 Beyond momos/thukpa:

-Aloo-dum snack culture is notable as a Kurseong hill-staple.
+Aloo Dum Wai Wai: A modern hill-town classic, aloo-dum snack culture is notable as a Kurseong hill-staple.

-Sel Roti (Darjeeling region’s festive signature).
+Sel Roti: Darjeeling region’s festive signature.

 March to May (Spring) offers the best weather with clear mountain views, blooming rhododendrons and orchids, and pleasant temperatures (15-20°C).
 This is peak season, so book accommodation ahead.